Frequently Asked Questions about the MA Program

 Yes.
 The application deadline is the same as the application deadline for our MA program.
 A non-degree student who is subsequently admitted to our MA program may ask for up to two semester-courses that s/he has passed as a non-degree student to be credited towards the MA.
 Such credit is subject to the approval of the both the department and the School of Graduate Studies.

-The Admissions Committee normally starts to make first round offers from mid-March through early April and may continue with subsequent rounds of offers until June.
+The Admissions Committee normally starts to make first round offers from late January through early April and may continue with subsequent rounds of offers until June.
 All applicants will be notified either with an offer of admission or rejection of their application by the end of June.